-The cost depends on which type of LMS you choose, how many users needs access, and if custom development is required.
+The cost depends on which type of LMS you choose, how many users need access, and if custom development is required.

 How much does a proprietary learning management system cost?

 A proprietary LMS for an organization with 10k learners could cost anywhere between $350k to $900k USD yearly.
-Ultimately, it’s less stress, but more spending required.
+Ultimately, it’s less stressful, but more spending is required.

 How much does an open-source learning management system cost?